 As you can see, you need to be ready to adapt and make changes based on the variables of the year and what is going on inside the hive.

 And then through the long winter months, you are wondering what is going on in the hive.
 Do they have enough food?
 Did they survive that last really cold cold-snap?
 Is the insulation enough to keep them warm?
 When will the next 50° day come so they can do their cleansing flight?
-Will this be the year when I get honey?
+Will this be the year to get honey?

 Bees are magical and are such a wonderful addition to a property and they provide food as well!